 Career and Tenth-House Reading

 A career reading rests primarily on the tenth house and its lord, the Sun (the natural significator of profession), and the Dashamsha (D10) divisional chart.
 All three move on the time sensitivities described above.
 A four minute Lagna shift can change the tenth-house sign and therefore the lord of career.
 A twelve minute Dashamsha shift can change which sign the D10 Lagna falls in, and with it the entire D10 reading.
-The same chart can read as built for public service (a tenth-house Saturn lord) or built for creative authorship (a tenth-house Venus lord) depending on which side of a sign boundary the recorded time happens to fall.
+The same chart can read as built for public service with Saturn as tenth-house lord, or built for creative authorship with Venus as tenth-house lord, depending on which side of a sign boundary the recorded time happens to fall.

 Marriage and Seventh-House Reading